streamyard/gha-new-relic-exporter/README.md

 Optional env vars:
 - 'SKIP_LOG_PARSING' - Set to true to skip log parsing, and only send traces to New Relic.
 Default is false.
-- 'EXCLUDE_ID_IN_PARENT_SPAN' - Set to true to exclude the workflow run id in the parent span name.
+- 'EXCLUDE_ID_IN_PARENT_SPAN_NAME' - Set to true to exclude the workflow run id in the parent span name.
 Default is false.

 ```
 name: new-relic-exporter